Maine Water Quality at a Glance

 Sludge and Septage Legacy Contamination

-Current Status: 155 farms have been engaged by the state’s PFAS Response Program, with 66 farms exceeding soil screening levels and 35 farms exceeding drinking water standards Regulatory Response: Maine banned land application of sludge in 2022 and established a $20 million investigation program
+Current Status (2026): 155 farms have been engaged by Maine’s PFAS Response Program, with 66 farms exceeding soil screening levels and 35 farms exceeding drinking water standards.
+Maine banned land application of sludge in 2022.
+Under new 2026 rules, all landfills managing leachate must now also test for PFAS.
+A $20 million state investigation programme continues.
+Track local developments via our water alert news page.

 Please read – our information